softwareantics/FinalEngine/README.md

 ### 🖥️ Platform Support

-While currently Windows-only, the architecture is intentionally modular and extensible.
-Key systems (such as rendering, input, and resource management) follow interface-driven design, allowing cross-platform implementations to be added over time.
+Tested on Windows, but designed to work across Windows, macOS, and Linux.
+The architecture is intentionally modular and extensible.
+Key systems—such as rendering, input, and resource management—follow an interface-driven design, enabling cross-platform implementations to be added as needed.

 ### 🎨 Rendering Engine

-Final Engine currently uses a minimal GDI+ software renderer to prioritize accessibility and simplicity.
-Through interface segregation, the rendering backend is **designed to be extensible**, paving the way for future support for APIs like OpenGL, Vulkan, or DirectX without disrupting existing code.
+_Final Engine_ offers a feature-rich rendering abstraction layer built over OpenGL (with plans to support additional backends like Direct3D and Vulkan in the future).
+This API empowers users to engage directly with the graphics card while also providing systems and features for easily rendering meshes and sprites within scenes.

 ### ⚙️ Entity-Component-System (ECS) Architecture